paul-grozav/source.paul.grozav.info/physics.md

 ampere ( $$ 1 A $$ ) passes through a resistance of one ohm ( $$ 1 \Omega $$ )
 for one second ( $$ 1 s $$ ).

+<br/>So, Joules are a unit of measure for **energy** as a quantity.
+Sometimes we
+also say that "work" is done, if a Force is applied to move an object in space.

 <br/>**Practical examples** - One joule represents (approximately):

 2.11.1.
+The energy required to lift an apple up 1 metre (assume the apple has a mass of approximately 102 grams).

+2.11.2.
 The kinetic energy of a $$ 2 kg $$ mass traveling at $$ 1 m/s $$

-2.11.2.
-The energy required to lift a medium-sized tomato up 1 metre (assume the tomato has a mass of approximately 100 grams).

 2.11.3.
 The energy required to accelerate a $$ 1 kg $$ mass at $$ 1
 \frac{m}{s^2} $$ through a distance of $$ 1 m $$.